EvilEyedPigeon/udacity-fsnd-p3-item-catalog/README.md

 - Allowing creation of new categories.
 Currently, only a set of preconfigured categories can be used.
 - Allowing the users to determine if items are visible to public or not.
 - Images are accessible to the public (as long as the user knows the file name).
-- Images are never deleted and it is possible to have two images with the same name.
+- Images are never deleted and it is possible for a new uploaded image to replace an existing one (file names have the date, time, and a randomly generated UUID, so this is unlikely).

 Requirements